Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Time Modulated Metasurface

-The frequency-dependent conductivity of monolayer graphene is dominated by intraband transitions in the THz regime which can be expressed as \cite{rakheja2016gate}:

-where $e$ is the electron charge, $\hbar$ is the reduced Planck's constant, $k_B$ is the Boltzmann constant, $T$ is temperature, $\tau$ and $E_f$ are the scattering time and Fermi energy level of graphene, respectively.
-At the room temperature $k_BT=25.7$ meV and $E_f>>k_BT$ for a moderately doped graphene.
-As such, the conductivity can be approximated as:
+where $e$ is the electron charge, $\hbar$ is the reduced Planck's constant, $k_B$ is the Boltzmann constant, $T$ is temperature ($k_BT=25.7$ meV at room temperature), $\tau$ and $E_f$ are the scattering time and Fermi energy level of graphene, respectively.
+The scattering time is related to the Fermi energy level, Fermi velocity and carrier mobility.
+Here, we have fixed the relaxation time as $\tau=0.5$ ps corresponding to a high quality monolayer graphene \cite{woessner2015highly} and disregarded the interplay of Fermi energy level and scattering time.

-The relationship between the Fermi level, $E_f$ , of the graphene sheet and the gate voltage, $V_g$ , in a parallel capacitor configuration can be expressed as \cite{rakheja2016gate}:

-where $C_{ox}$ is the geometric capacitance of the gate oxide and $V_{Dirac}$ is the gate voltage at which minimum conductance is observed.
-According to (17) and (18), the conductivity of graphene follows a temporal profile proportional to the square root of the modulation voltage.
-Applying an external bias with a sine squared waveform such that $E_f=E_{f0}(1+\Delta E_f\sin(\omega_mt+\alpha))$, the temporal profile of graphene conductivity for an excitation frequency of $\omega_0$ can be written as:
+The Fermi energy level can be controlled by biasing graphene in a parallel capacitor configuration and applying an exterior gate voltage.
+The dependence of the Fermi energy to the voltage is determined by the capacitance of gate dielectric as well as quantum capacitance of graphene \cite{rakheja2016gate,jin2011graphene}.
+Studying such effects has been out of the scope of this work and we assume a sinusoidal modulation profile is achieved for Fermi energy level without making any assumptions on the required waveform of the biasing signal.
+According to Eq.
+(17), a temporal modulation of Fermi energy level linearly translates to a similar modulation profile for graphene's conductivity.
+Applying a gate voltage with a sine squared waveform such that $E_f=E_{f0}(1+\delta \sin(\omega_mt+\alpha))$, the temporal variation of graphene conductivity for an excitation frequency of $\omega_0$ can be written as:

-Throughout this work, the scattering time is considered as $\tau=0.5$ ps \cite{woessner2015highly}.
-It has been shown experimentally that the Fermi energy level of graphene can be modulated in the range of 0-0.6 eV using electrical gating \cite{sherrott2017experimental}.
-In order to achieve the largest modulation depth and highest efficiency for frequency conversion in the time-modulated metasurface, we choose $E_{f0}=0.3$ eV and $\Delta E_f=0.3$ eV.
+Recent experimental demonstrations have reported that the Fermi energy level of graphene can be modulated in the range of 0-0.6 eV using electrical gating \cite{sherrott2017experimental}.
+Since the frequency conversion efficiency in time-modulated metasurfaces is proportional to the modulation depth \cite{salary2018time}, here we consider $E_{f0}=0.3$ eV and $\delta=0.85$ to achieve largest modulation depth while remaining in the moderately doped regime of graphene where surface conductivity can be expressed as Eq.
+(18).